njngwn/njngwn.github.io/_posts/2025-09-09-binary-search-tree.md

 ## Visualization Tool

-[This tool](https://www.cs.usfca.edu/~galles/visualization/BST.html) show visualization of insert, delete, find algorithm of Binary Search Tree.
+[This tool](https://www.cs.usfca.edu/~galles/visualization/BST.html) shows visualization of insert, delete, find algorithm of Binary Search Tree.

+Also, [this website](https://algorithm-visualizer.org/branch-and-bound/binary-search-tree) shows how we can insert or search nodes in the binary tree.

 ## Leetcode Problems